trinyo/trinyo/README.md

 # Hi there, I'm trinyo! 👋

-🌱 **Aspiring University Student**
+🌱 **Computer Science Student at Budapest University of Technology and Economics (BME)**
-Currently awaiting university acceptance, I'm a passionate learner and developer who enjoys building modern, responsive web applications and exploring new technologies.
+I was recently accepted to BME for Computer Science!
+I'm a passionate learner and developer who enjoys building modern, responsive web applications and exploring new technologies.

 ---